1992 Cricket World Cup: Umpires

-Eleven umpires were selected to officiate at the World Cup: two from each of the host nations, Australia and New Zealand, and one from each of the other participating nations.
+Eleven umpires were selected to officiate at the World Cup: two from each of the host nations and one from each of the other participating nations.

 West Indies' Steve Bucknor and England's David Shepherd were chosen as the umpires for the first semi-final, while New Zealand's Brian Aldridge and Australia's Steve Randell were chosen for the second.
 Bucknor and Aldridge were chosen for the final.

-Referees
+Match referees

 Two match referees were also selected to supervise the semi-finals and final.
 Australia's Peter Burge supervised the first semi-final and the final, while New Zealand's Frank Cameron supervised the second semi-final.

 Squads

 Round-robin stage

 Co-hosts New Zealand proved the surprise package of the tournament, winning their first seven consecutive games to finish on top of the table after the round-robin.
 The other hosts, Australia, one of the pre-tournament favourites lost their first two matches.
 They recovered somewhat to win four of the remaining six, but narrowly missed out on the semi-finals.
 The West Indies also finished with a 4–4 record, but were just behind Australia on run-rate.
 South Africa made a triumphant return to international cricket with a win over Australia at the Sydney Cricket Ground in their first match.
 They and England had solid campaigns and easily qualified for the semis, despite upset losses to Sri Lanka and Zimbabwe respectively.
 India had a disappointing tournament and never looked likely to progress beyond the round-robin.
 Sri Lanka were still establishing themselves at the highest level and beat only Zimbabwe (who did not yet have Test status) and South Africa.

-New Zealand were defeated only twice in the tournament, both times by Pakistan in consecutive matches, in their final group match and in the semi-final.
+New Zealand were defeated only twice in the tournament.
+Both losses were to champions Pakistan, once in the group stage and the second in the semi-final.